Considering A Franchise Opportunity

 Our Firm Charges a Flat Rate of $1,850 to Review Any FDD

 We know approximately how long it takes to review an FDD and counsel our clients, and we discount our normal hourly rate for franchise prospects because we want to be the go-to business attorney from the launch of the franchise business through execution of an exit strategy.
 We believe in establishing mutually beneficial long term relationships in all areas of business.
 Our flat rate includes comprehensive review and analysis by an experienced franchise attorney, preparation of a report documenting our findings and recommendations, and unlimited consultations as the client explores the franchise opportunity.
 We also help clients negotiate the business and legal terms found in the franchise agreement.

-Some firms charge an expediting fee if you want a report in 72 hours.
-Our goal is to deliver all reports within 72 hours and we do not charge a expediting fee.
+Some franchise law firms charge an expediting fee if you want a report in a weeks time.
+Our goal is to deliver all reports within 3 days and we do not charge a expediting fee.
 Of course, time may not always permit this quick of a turnaround.
 Our time is limited and 100% of our review is conducted by a franchise attorney.
-We can give you a better estimate during a free consultation.
+When time matters, we deliver.

 Our law firm offers legal support to both franchise sellers (“franchisors”) and prospective franchise buyers (“franchisees”).
 Many franchise attorneys have experience representing either franchisors or franchisees, but our attorneys have the unique advantage of representing both franchisors and franchisee at all stages of the franchise journey on a frequent basis.
 This hands-on experience allows our franchise attorneys to offer unparalleled insights into the intricacies of the franchising landscape.
 We may not be the only franchise law firm, but our knowledge and competitive rates are tough to beat.